-Consider the thermodynamic system shown in Fig.(\ref{bump}).
+Consider the following simple classical dynamical system (Fig.(\ref{bump})).
 A local system, the `source', can emit particles of variable kinetic energy.
-It is driven by work done from a power supply towards a non equilibrium steady state with its local environment at temperature $T_s$.
-The particles travel towards a small potential hill.
+It is driven by an external power supply towards a non-equilibrium steady state by dissipating power into a local environment at temperature $T_s$.
+The emitted particles travel towards a small potential hill.
 If they have enough kinetic energy, they can surmount the hill and never return to the source.
 If they do not have sufficient kinetic energy they will be reflected from the potential hill and return to the source.
 We will assume that the motion of the particles once they leave the source is entirely conservative, that is to say, particles move without friction.
 As particles that surmount the barrier are lost, we will assume that the source is supplied by a particle reservoir such that the average particle number of the source is constant in time.
 But to make very sure that particles with sufficient energy to surmount the barrier do not encounter a yet higher barrier we will add a particle absorber to the right of the potential hill.
 Overall, this entire physical arrangement is an irreversible system.
-See Fig. (\ref{bump}).

-To begin we will assume no work is done on the particle source.
-Suppose the source initially emits particles which can take one of two possible values of kinetic energy $(e_-,e_+)$, with equal probability, such that $e_- < E$ as $e_+ > E$.
+Let us begin by assuming that no work is done on the particle source.
+Suppose the source initially emits particles which can take one of two possible values of kinetic energy $(e_-,e_+)$, with equal probability, such that $e_- < E$ aand $e_+ > E$.
 All particles that have energy $e_+$ are absorbed at the right thereby raising the internal energy of the absorber.
 All particles that have energy $e_- < E$ are returned to the system and absorbed.
 The system has access to an environment that emits/absorbs particles locally to keep the average particle number and average energy constant.
 The entropy of the source is one bit in natural units and its average energy $(e_-+e_+)/2$.
 The average energy of the absorber is steadily increasing as it absorbs particles from the source.
-This energy is heat extracted form the environment of the source.
-From the external perspective the source is simply a source of heat as far as the absorber is concerned: it is not in thermal equilibrium.
+This energy is heat extracted from the source's environment.